holgerjs/name-func/README.md

 #### Code specific to the Function App

 The following code had to be modified to suit the Function App.
-We are basicall defining the name and the route:
+We are basically defining the name and the route:

 ```python
 app = func.FunctionApp()